Archimedean groups and fields. #

 This file defines the archimedean property for ordered groups and proves several results connected

 to this notion.
-Being archimedean means that for all elements x
+Being archimedean means that for all elements x and y>0 there exists a natural

-such that x ≤ n • y
+number n such that x ≤ n • y.

 Main definitions #